MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-summary-dashboard.md

 ## Bot escalation topic metrics

-The **Bot escalation topic metrics** provides insights into the performance of individual bot topics and their key business metrics.
-Supervisors can drill-down into a topic to view the corresponding agent conversation topics, and analyze how a bot is resolving a topic versus how an agent is resolving an escalated conversation topic.
+The **Bot escalation topic metrics** section provides insights into the performance of individual bot topics and their key business metrics.
+Supervisors can drilldown into a topic to view the corresponding agent conversation topics, and analyze how a bot is resolving a topic versus how an agent is resolving an escalated conversation topic.
 This helps them better understand how different topic areas impact your organization’s support performance.

  :::image type="content" source="media/oc-summary-topics.png" alt-text="Screenshot shows the bot conversation topics and customer journey.":::

- To view further bot-specific topics and their related metrics, see: [Bot dashboard](oc-bot-dashboard.md)
+ To view further bot topics and their related metrics, see [Bot dashboard](oc-bot-dashboard.md).

 ## Language availability for topics